mark-h-meng/mark-h-meng.github.io/content/news/260301-tse-sdk-paper.md

 +++
 title = "Our work on Android SDK privacy compliance has been accepted by IEEE TSE.
-(We stuck it out after four years' endurance.)" date = 2026-03-01
+(Four years of grit, and we made it!)" date = 2026-03-01

 [extra]